gvwilson/sensibleadventures/nardica/nardica.md

 "I hope so,"
 Wales said grimly.
-"Because if she's not,
+"Because if they're not,
 then she's a warship,
 and that means..."
-He shook his head as if to clear it.
+He shook his head.
 "We need to change course, captain.
-If we head straight into the peninsula,
-I can try to keep us out from under any drones she sends up."
+If we head straight for shore I can put up a bit of dazzle of my own and try to keep us away from any drones she sends up."

-Uncle Jack scowled,
+Uncle Jack swore.
-and for a moment Iffy thought he was going to say no on principle.
-Instead,
-he bellowed,
 "Naggie!
 Up and movin', woman!
 We got trouble!"

 Iffy had simmed dozens of chases at sea.
-Sometimes she was the captain of a customs cutter trying to catch a smuggler.
+Sometimes she was the captain of a customs cutter trying to catch a school of smugglebots.
-Other times she was in command of a Zillion catamaran flying across the water under core-trimmed sails with a hold full of tweaked food and subversive software.
+Other times she was in command of a Zillion catamaran skimming across the water under core-trimmed sails with a hold full of organic food and subversive software.
-Some of the sims had run for hours as she played cat and mouse among the jagged islands and reefs of the peninsula.
+Some of the sims ran for hours as she played cat and mouse among the jagged rocks of the Antarctic shore.
 She had won more than she had lost, but that was little comfort now that the game was real.

-Wales winced but said nothing as Uncle Jack fired up the gas engine.
+Wales winced but said nothing as Iffy fired up the coal engine.
 The *Guinevere* picked up speed as her propellors churned the sea behind them into a white froth.
-His hands danced across the control panel, tilting the sails to balance the increased thrust at the stern and driving the bilge pumps into high gear.
+Uncle Jack's hands danced across the control panel, tilting the sails to balance the increased thrust at the stern and driving the bilge pumps into high gear.
-The ship swayed more wildly with each passing minute as she traded stability for speed.
+The ship swayed more wildly with each passing minute as her core traded stability for speed.

-"Eighteen degrees west,
+"Eighteen west,
-bearing one sixty five,
+heading one sixty five,
 at fifty-six kay and change,"
-Wales reported.
+Wales called as he ran to the bow to clip a black cylinder the size of his thumb to the railing.
+The ship's control panel wavered and reformed as the gadget powered up and began spraying misinformation on all frequencies.

 "How fast?"
 Uncle Jack growled.